canonical/sample-kernels/README.md

 on top of the base defconfig of their hardware.

-DISCLAIMER:  It should also be noted that these are NOT officially maintained.
+**DISCLAIMER**:  It should also be noted that these branches are NOT officially maintained.
 There is no routine security maintenance nor bug fixing done for these.
 For official support and maintenance, please contact <???@???>.